 So you can relax a bit if your child likes fruit.
 And despite what you hear from “The Dirty Dozen,” you don’t have to worry about pesticides on your child’s apples or strawberries!

 If your child eats very little produce and a supplement would make you feel better, you could try Juice Plus supplements (affiliate link).

 There are whole cookbooks based on sneaking pureed vegetables into your children’s food.

 It sounds like a good idea in theory- your child will get their veggies without even knowing, hence saving the battle.

-It’s totally ok to boost the nutrition in food with vegetable.
+It’s totally ok to boost the nutrition in food with vegetables.
 But I want your child to know that this is a chocolate zucchini muffin or that it’s spinach that makes the green monster smoothie green.

 Hiding the food doesn’t allow your child to experience that particular food.
 And learn to like (or dislike!) it on their own.

 Besides, at some point, they will also probably figure you out – possibly leading to distrust of the food you serve.
 And therefore a stronger dislike of the hidden food.

 Sneaking food into your child is not aligned with the “Division of Responsibility”

 The Division of Responsibility is the cornerstone to creating a healthy relationship with food for your child.
 You can read more about that in this post, but here are the basics: caregivers choose what is food offered, where, and when.
 And the child chooses how much, or even if they eat.